-- To provide complete dental care, to improve oral health and comfort and to improve nutrition.
+- To provide patients with complete dental care which supports good oral health and comfort.

 - To practice according to sound methodology.